 I recall Rudolph Steiner’s observation that the highest level of materiality in Western Civilization came around the time of Christ’s birth.
 He pointed to the extreme level to which the individual social persona was pushed as evinced in the amazing detail present in portrait busts of the time.
 In law he observed the development of wills and deeds, which allowed these personalities to control the material goods they accumulated during this life from the grave.
 According to Steiner, Christ's birth had the cosmic purpose of pulling mankind up from the material abyss.
 Are we in a similar spot historically?.
 Never has human control over the natural elements been so complete?
 The message of the Gospel spoke of other realms of that each individual must struggle with if they are to be truly human.
 Today we no longer even hear the howl of Allen Ginsberg’s “angelheaded hipsters looking for the ancient heavenly connection” but the braying of the compliant beasts looking to be at one with the herd.

-William IrwinThompson, the culture critic, thinks that the explosion of interest in spirituality in the 60’s and 70’s was comparable to the “ghost dances” of the American Indians who empowered themselves in their battle against the Europeans through self-mortification to capture the energy of divine spirits.
+William IrwinThompson, the culture critic, thinks that the explosion of interest in spirituality in the 60’s and 70’s was comparable to the American Indians who, in order to empower themselves in their battle against the Europeans, self-mortified themselves in delirious “ghost dances”.
 It was a burst of spirituality in the face of Western rationality, a glorious sunset to be followed by the dark night of reason.
 Are we finally going trough an absolute extirpation of the spiritual type, has it become irrelevant?
 The question to be asked is Peggy Lee’s “Is that all there is?”

 In the art schools of today, in the galleries it has been answered.
 An emphatic Yes: That is all there is.